 The rate of sauerkraut salt ratio can be influenced by various factors:

-- Cabbage freshness: Fresh cabbage, with its higher natural moisture content, can impact the overall salt absorption during fermentation.
+- Cabbage freshness: Fresh cabbage, with its higher natural moisture content, can impact the overall brine absorption during fermentation.
 Older cabbage might require a higher salt ratio to achieve the desired fermentation results.

 - Desired fermentation time: The duration of fermentation can affect the salt ratio.
 Longer fermentation periods may necessitate a lower salt ratio, as the cabbage has more time to ferment and develop its flavors.